wangyu09/exkaldi/docs/contents/Load.md

 Load an index table from dict, or archive table file.

 **Args:**
-_target_: dict object, ArkIndexTable object, bytes archive object or archive table file.
+_target_: dict object, IndexTable object, bytes archive object or archive table file.
 _name_: a string.
 _useSuffix_: if _target_ is file path and not default suffix, appoint it "scp" or "ark".

 **Return:**
-exkaldi ArkIndexTable object.
+exkaldi IndexTable object.

 **Examples:**
 Exkaldi index table can discribe all bytes archives. typically, you can load the index table from a binary archive table file.